Topstep Funded Account Rules Are Explained in Detail for Traders

 Traders who use automated systems often struggle with over-leverage, so understanding these limits is crucial.
 If you’re considering using bots or EAs, it’s worth reviewing whether Topstep allows automated trading to ensure your setup complies with firm policies.

 Let’s put the news trading rule into perspective.
-A trader is holding an ES position and feels confident just before the 1:00 PM CT FOMC statement.
-Maybe they believe they can ride the volatile wave, or maybe they simply forget to flatten their position.
+A trader is holding an ES position just before the 1:00 PM CT FOMC statement.
+The trader may attempt to hold the position through the news release, or may simply fail to close the position in time.

 These scenarios highlight that success in a funded account is less about chasing big wins and more about respecting limits.
 Applying the rules in real trading situations, you protect your capital and prove you are ready for larger opportunities.